Strukturpiloten/nextcloud/README.md

 Sadly this project is not compatible with `podman-compose` as `podman-compose` lacks several fundamental features that are already implemented in `docker-compose` 😢

+Podman Quadlets have not been implemented by this project as many people using Docker and `docker/compose` don't know about Quadlets yet.
+Therefore we stick to the more common `docker/compose` way of doing things.

-It is recommended to set up IPv4 and IPv6 (dual-stack) on your system.
+It is also recommended to set up IPv4 and IPv6 (dual-stack) on your system.

 ### User Setup